Architecture of the Song dynasty: Bridges

 Bridges over waterways had been known in China since the ancient Zhou dynasty.
 During the Song dynasty, large trestle bridges were constructed, such as that built by Zhang Zhongyan in 1158.
-There were also large bridges made entirely of stone, like the Ba Zi Bridge of Shaoxing, built in 1256 and still standing today.
+There were also large bridges made entirely of stone, like the Bazi Bridge of Shaoxing, built in 1256 and still standing today.
 Bridges with pavilions crowning their central spans were often featured in such paintings as the landscapes of Xia Gui (1195–1224).
 Long, covered corridor bridges, like the 12th-century Rainbow Bridge in Wuyuan, Jiangxi province, which has wide stone-based piers and a wooden superstructure, were also built.

 While serving as an administrator for Hangzhou, the poet Su Shi (1037–1101) had a large pedestrian causeway built across the West Lake, which still bears his name: Sudi (蘇堤).
 In 1221, the Taoist traveler Qiu Changchun visited Genghis Khan in Samarkand, describing various Chinese bridges encountered on the way there through the Tian Shan Mountains, east of Yining.
 The historian Joseph Needham quotes Qiu as saying:

 [The road had] "no less than 48 timber bridges of such width that two carts can drive over them side by side".
 It had been built by Chang Jung [Zhang Rong] and the other engineers of the Chagatai some years before.
 The wooden trestles of Chinese bridges from the −3rd century [BC] onwards were no doubt similar to those supposed to have been employed in Julius Caesar's bridge of −55 [BC] across the Rhine, or drawn by Leonardo, or found in use in Africa.
 But where in +13th century [AD] Europe could a two-lane highway like Chang Jung's have been found?